DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/03_ImplementWizardStep1Part1.md

 ## Layouting Form and Button

 As you know it from other environments our application shall support responsive layout so we will avoid pixel based statements.
 A key are containers that allow to layout their child components based on relative a measurement such as a percentage.
 Container layout their children either horizontally or vertically and can be nested.
 We already implemented the first container for you that uses the expressions `Parent.Width` and `Parent.Height` to occupy all space of the screen.
 The screenshot below shows the starting point.
-As you can see theer is a gap in the sense that the main content is missing:
+As you can see there is a gap in the sense that the main content is missing:

 <br><img src="./images/wiz_layout_start_point.png" /><br>